How "Damascus Volcano" erupted in Assad's stronghold

 Shell-shocked or lost for words, Assad did not appear on state TV until the following day.
 He has yet to make any pronouncement on the attack, leaving it to his former army chief-of-staff to vow swift retaliation.

-His unproven whereabouts became the subject of rumour, with rebels saying he had left the capital for the coast.
+His unproven whereabouts became the subject of rumor, with rebels saying he had left the capital for the coast.

 One Western diplomat says it is understood that after the attack the Syrian president called the head of a U.N. peace monitor team, General Robert Mood, promising to implement a U.N. peace plan if the West could get rebels to stop their attacks.
 Mood and U.N. envoy Kofi Annan were not available to comment.